takesofficial/cissp/README.md

 You are probably wondering how difficult this path really is, how hard the exam feels, or what approach worked for me.
 If there is one thing I can say (as of 2026-02-09), it is this: stay positive and trust that you can do this.

 If I had to recommend a starting point, I would suggest beginning with [This CISSP Course](https://www.udemy.com/course/cisspcertification) by Andrew Ramdayal before diving straight into the book.
 Starting with the Official Study Guide is perfectly fine as well - this is simply a bit of learning efficiency optimization.
-I also strongly recommend using [LearnZapp](https://play.google.com/store/apps/details?id=com.learnzapp.cissp&hl=en) early in your studies (buy it for 3 months and start right away, without overthinking online opinions), and introducing [Quantum Exams](https://quantumexams.com) CAT **in the latter half of your overall study timeline, not just the final 1 to 2 weeks**.
+I also strongly recommend using [LearnZapp](https://play.google.com/store/apps/details?id=com.learnzapp.cissp&hl=en) early in your studies (buy it for 3 months and start right away, without overthinking online opinions), and introducing [Quantum Exams](https://quantumexams.com) CAT **in the latter half of your overall study timeline, and also not just the final 1 to 2 weeks**.
 The goal is to give yourself enough runway to process the feedback, identify weak domains, update your review list, and actually fix gaps before exam day.

 Do not be discouraged by low initial scores.
 A 200 Quantum score is not failure, it is a reference point.
 The improvement you can make in a focused week is surprisingly motivating.
 Accept that, for a while, you will be living with the material: the book, the concepts, the domains.
 Be curious.
 Wake up wanting to understand the topics you are weakest in.